breyr/jobtracker/README.md

 - [✅] Add server logic for adding an application
 - [✅] Add server logic for deleting an application
-- [ ] Add server logic for updating an application
+- [✅] Add server logic for updating an application
 - [✅] Add server logic for getting all applications
+- [ ] Implement error handling in Ajax requests
 - [ ] Add client side logic to sort applications?
 - [ ] Add client side logic to filter applications?
 - [ ] Add client side logic to search applications?
+- [ ] Add client side logic for mass deletion?